Jackysi/advancedtomato/release/src/router/dnscrypt/README-WINDOWS.markdown

 If an error is displayed, retry with a different server.

 5) So far, so good?
-Now, enable the service for real, by replacing the `--test=0` part of the previous command with `--install`.
+Now, enable the service for real:

-    .\dnscrypt-proxy -R <name> --install
+    .\dnscrypt-proxy.exe --install-with-config-file=dnscrypt-proxy.conf

 6) Open the network preferences ("Network connections", then select your network adapter and hit "Properties").
 Then in the "Internet Protocol